Facebook announces safety features for users in Afghanistan

 Nathaniel Gleicher detailed the policies in a Twitter thread in response to the fall of Kabul to the Taliban and the group’s de facto takeover of the country as a whole.

 “Like so many others, many of us at Facebook have been watching the tragic events unfolding in Afghanistan,” he said.
-My thoughts go out to everyone on the ground and everyone trying to help as these events unfold.
+“Over the past week, our teams have been working around the clock to do everything we can to help keep people safe.

 “Many of these [tools] were informed by feedback from activists, journalists and civil society groups.”